draptik/dotnet-docker-aspnet-ef-core-mssql-demo/notes.md

 Finally, we can start docker compose using the command `docker-compose up`.

 Verify by visiting `http://localhost/notes`: It should return a JSON string containing the few manual entries we added to the database at the end of Step 6.
+In case no data was created, we can visit the Swagger site under `http://localhost/index.html` and invoke the POST method to seed some demo data into the db.